Conduct Policy Development

 For now, anyone who needs to report an incident can approach any committee member.
 All committee members are obligated to pass on the existence of a complaint to the Director, Executive Director, and an Editorial Director – here Bill, Ipsita, and David.
 At that point, after assessing potential conflicts of interest, Bill Ipsita, and David will determine who will review the complaint and then determine what action needs to be taken.

-The original ALA follows below, SORAAAD will post a conduct policy based on this statement in early 2019.
+The original ALA follows below, SORAAAD will post a conduct policy based on this statement in 2019.

 American Library Association Conduct Policy